Where can I see 76084 in action?

 Any chance of a footplate ride?

 You can normally access the footplate of 76084 when at the head of her train in the terminus stations by asking the loco crew.
-A ride on the footplate is only permissible through the 76084 Locomotive Company Limited and not the operating Railway.
-Prior arrangement with the Company is necessary to obtain a footplate pass.
+A ride on the footplate is only permissible through the operating Railway.
+Prior arrangement with the Railway is necessary to obtain a footplate pass.